Brotherhood (American TV series): Crew

 Executive producers Masters and Bromell served as showrunners and head writers during the production of the show's three seasons.
 Masters wrote five episodes of the first and second seasons, which consisted of eleven and ten episodes, respectively, and three of the third eight-episode season; Bromell wrote three episodes of the first season, five of the second and three of the third.
 The show has had three writers other than Masters and Bromell: the writing team of Dawn Prestwich and Nicole Yorkin, who wrote three episodes of the first season and served as co-executive producers, and executive producer Karen Hall, who wrote two episodes of the third season.

 The pilot episode, "Mark 8:36", was directed by Australian director Phillip Noyce.
 Noyce's background in film drew some praise for his strong visual sense direction of the pilot but was also criticized for distracting from the writing and not fitting with the direction of later episodes.

 Noyce also directed the second season premiere.
 Veteran television director Ed Bianchi directed seven episodes of the show, including the first and second season finales, making him the show's most frequent director.
-Other recurring directors include Nick Gomez, who directed three episodes, and Steve Shill, Alik Sakharov and Brian Kirk who directed two episodes each.
-Jean de Segonzac, Leslie Libman, Thomas Carter, Michael Corrente, Seith Mann and Tim Hunter directed one episode each.
-Masters and Bromell have also directed the series, with Bromell having directed three episode and Masters two.
+Other recurring directors include Nick Gomez, who directed three episodes, and Steve Shill, Alik Sakharov, and Brian Kirk, who directed two episodes each.
+Jean de Segonzac, Leslie Libman, Thomas Carter, Michael Corrente, Seith Mann, and Tim Hunter directed one episode each.
+Masters and Bromell have also directed the series, with Bromell having directed three episodes and Masters two.